A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Author contributions

 \section{Author contributions}

-Ziping Ye, Fan Hu and Wei Tian contributed substantially and equally throughout the apparatus development and data analyses; Xinliang Tian designed the deployment device and led the marine operations; Donglian Xu proposed and led the development of this project; all authors have read and consent on the content.
+Z. P. Ye, F. Hu and W. Tian contributed substantially and equally throughout the apparatus development and data analyses; I. Morton-Blake led the sensitivity analyses and manuscript review; F. Y. D. Zhang made significant contributions to the manuscript editing; For the pathfinder experiment, W. H. Wu led the development of the electronics and DAQ systems, G. H. Gong developed the clock synchronization system, X. L. Tian designed the deployment device and led the marine operations; D. L. Xu proposed the TRIDENT project, acting as the collaboration's spokesperson and led the pathfinder experiment.
+All authors have read and consent on the content.
+The authors of this work are all members of the TRIDENT collaboration.